me3eh/PB_Testing/README.md

 - __common_steps.py__ file in steps,`` consisting basic commands used in testing (selenium finding, clicking elements on site)
 - database for keeping urls from your project
-- scan your project for urls

-__This step is crucial, because it's creating all needed urls from your project, which will be used in creating tests and all needed files for seamless testing__
+__This step is crucial, because it will setup all directoreies for using this library__

 Available frameworks for url scan: rails, django
 <hr style="border:2px solid gray"/>